 - how much you will be charged when using your phone in the destination country, including voice calls, SMS, access to the Internet, and use of voicemail;

-- which foreign operator network best fits your needs and offers the cheapest roaming rates, and how to manually choose your preferred foreign operator network when travelling outside the EU; and
+- which foreign operator network best fits your needs and, when travelling outside the EU/EEA, offers the cheapest roaming rates, and how to manually choose your preferred foreign operator network; and

 - how to activate and make use of other important services (voicemail, call diverts, network selection) while roaming and the charges involved.